Home

 Burn is a small village straddling the A19 to the south of Selby, North Yorkshire.

 For all its diminutive size, Burn has a huge community spirit.
-Pulled together in a common cause – fighting ever-increasing traffic on the A19 which effectively cuts the village in half – residents now enjoy a regular programme of events and celebrations.
+Pulled together by common causes – fighting ever-increasing traffic on the A19 which effectively cuts the village in half, opposing plans for a new gypsy and traveller site on Burn airfield and pulling together during Covid, residents are looking forward to once again enjoying a regular programme of events and celebrations.

-Burn now takes part in The Big Lunch, the national initiative started by Cornwall’s Eden Project to persuade whole communities and neighbours to get together at street parties and has a growing reputation as a celebrity-magnet as stars queue up to be the next ‘Lord of the Manor’ in return for performing the Burn Christmas Lights switch-on.
+Burn took part in The Big Lunch, the national initiative started by Cornwall’s Eden Project to persuade whole communities and neighbours to get together at street parties, for ten consecutive years – only pausing in 2020 and 2021 due to Covid.
+The village also has a reputation as a celebrity-magnet as stars, and more recently, local community ‘heroes’, queue up to be the next ‘Lord of the Manor’ in return for performing the Burn Christmas Lights switch-on.

-Cricket matches, BBQs and pie and peas nights in the pub for charity, bacon butty mornings and a range of other events organised by the Yorkshire Countrywomen at Burn Methodist Chapel, a Remembrance Service and carol singers at Christmas are some of the activities which encourage community spirit in Burn.
+Cricket matches, BBQs and pie and peas nights in the pub for charity, bacon butty mornings and a range of other events organised at Burn Methodist Chapel, a Remembrance Service and carol singers at Christmas are some of the activities which encourage community spirit in Burn.

 Burn Parish Council, under the chairmanship of Chris Phillipson, meets, with some publicised exceptions, on the last Thursday of each month in the Methodist Chapel.

-We want to be open and accountable and would like to encourage residents to attend our meetings – it is your village and we are here to listen to your views and represent you.
+We want to be open and accountable and encourage residents to attend our meetings – it is your village and we are here to listen to your views and represent you.